RESOURCES

 • From time to time, step back and take a good look at the flooring you have laid.
 Do NOT be nervous of potential imperfections because the pressure sensitive nature of the adhesive means that you have an opportunity to adjust, remove and replace any planks or tiles you desire.
 The non-aggressive nature of the adhesive will allow you to make adjustments at any stage during installation.
 Remember, keep the gaps between the planks or tiles closed and tight for the best appearance.

 Lay down 9” to 18” of pressure sensitive adhesive from the edges of your room.
 No further adhesive is required thereafter unless you decide to periodically lock in the odd plank or tile throughout the floor area with a strip of adhesive, especially with expansive square footage.
-If you decide to do this, we recommend securing a row of planks or tiles as follows; 
+If you decide to do this, we recommend securing a row of planks or tiles as follows;

 • For a room which is more than 10’ x 10’ (for example), you may wish to secure a few of the planks with adhesive or tape every 6’ – 8’ from the edge of the wall you started to lay product against.

-• If a room is less than 10’ x 10’, you are not likely going to have to secure any planks.
+• If a room is less than 10’ x 10’, you are not likely going to have to secure any planks.

 Remember, both of the above concepts are optional.

-Lay the first row of planks or tiles against the wall or baseboards tightly to one another, on top of the adhesive, fixing them into position.
+position.
 Remember, no expansion gap is required around the perimeter of the room, therefore, fix the first row of planks or tiles tightly to the edge of the wall or base boards being sure to keep them in a straight line.
 A little trimming to the edge of some of the flooring may be required to form this straight line.
 Continue the same process of installation and positioning of each plank in exactly the same way across the non- adhesive floor area.
 Ensure that each plank or tile butts up tightly to one another, leaving no gaps.

 Periodically, stand back and look to address any slight gapping that may have appeared and push planks or tiles tightly together to close any such gapping.
 By securing the flooring with the perimeter pressure sensitive adhesive or taping on the four sides of each room, it will be held tightly together across the entire area, including non-adhesive areas, and remain stable.
 Future, accidentally damaged planks or tiles can be quickly and conveniently removed and replaced in a matter of seconds.

-FULL SPREAD PRESSURE SENSITIVE ADHESIVE
+FULL SPREAD PRESSURE SENSITIVE ADHESIVE - ALL SPECIFICATIONS

 Choose your preferred pressure sensitive adhesive product and follow manufacturers instructions carefully.
 Apply adhesive to the floor area allowing sufficient access to lay the planks and tiles.
 The full spread of the adhesive must be left to flash off (tacky to the touch) but does not leave residue on the hands.
 The time it takes to flash off is dependent upon the manufacturers instruction, but is usually between 20 and 40 minutes.

-Lay the first row of planks against the wall or baseboards tightly to one another, on top of the adhesive, fixing them into position.
 A little trimming to the edge of some of the planks or tiles may be required to form this straight line.
 Continue the same process of installation and positioning of each plank or tile in exactly the same way across the entire floor area.
 Remember, no expansion gap is required around the perimeter of the room.
 Ensure that each plank or tile butts up tightly to one another, leaving no gaps.

 Periodically, stand back and look to address any slight gapping that may have appeared and simply lift and push planks or tiles tightly together to close any such gapping.
 The pressure sensitive adhesive (which is not a permanent bond) allows you to do this across the entire floor area.
-Future, accidentally damaged planks or tiles can be quickly and conveniently removed and replaced in a matter of seconds.
+Future, accidentally damaged planks or tiles can be quickly and conveniently removed and replaced in

 MAINTENANCE AND CLEANING